stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 layer for observing data.
 Of course, a remote firmware update could easily defeat my plan.

-So I did the unthinkable and flashed the commercial bridge unit with my hacked firmware.
 But something was quite wrong.
 Perhaps this was never going to work, or perhaps my messing around caused some state to be reset at Flume.
-Either way, I ended up on a support chat and getting a replacement sensor.
-So I flashed the bridge back to its stock firmware and left it at that.
-I've probably caused enough trouble as it is and at some point, I do need to call it quits at some point.
+Either way, I disconnected my experiment and reflashed the original firmware to the bridge, tried to setup from scratch.
+This did not get me reconnected and I ended up on a support chat and getting a replacement sensor which is interesting because I hadn't been messing with the sensor.
+So I've probably caused enough trouble as it is and at some point, I do need to call it quits.

 I've been in this for the puzzle solving, but I have to stop myself from spending more time on this before it consumes me.
 The SPI bus is always there